stolostron/rhacm-docs/manage_applications/managing_deployables.md

 ## Create a deployable

 1. Compose the definition YAML content for your deployable.
-For more information about the YAML structure, including the required fields, see [Deployable definition](#deployable_compose).

 2. Create the deployable within Red Hat Advanced Cluster Management for Kubernetes.
 You can use Kubernetes command line interface (`kubectl`) tool or REST API: